 What it takes for an author to recoup their publisher’s (or their own) investment in their book.

 Proposals # 1

-How to create the Book Contents, Book Details, Author Bio, and Promotion sections of an industry standard Book Proposal.
+How to create the Book Contents, Book Details, Author Bio, and Platform/Promotion sections of an industry standard Book Proposal.

 How to create the Competition, Market, and Overview sections of an industry standard Book Proposal; how to arrange and package a Book Proposal for submission to literary agents and acquisition editors.